noribozo/Dice-Game/README.md

 # Dice-Game
-Scrimba tutorial, but I mostly wrote the code by myself
+This was a part of my Scrimba frontend dev course and I rebuilt it as a practice.

-Now, I rebuilt it from scratch as a practice.
+It is mainly JavaScript practice with event listeners and some built-in JS functions such as classList.add().